About the survey

 This information will be used to drive policy improvements in areas such as flexible working, opportunities to shift between agencies, pay equity for people in similar roles, hiring practices, as well as training and development.

-Te Taunaki opened on Tuesday 11 May 2021 and closes in early June.
+Te Taunaki opened on Tuesday 11 May 2021 and closed in early June.

-The census is being conducted by an independent research provider, Research New Zealand, on behalf of Te Kawa Mataaho Public Service Commission.
+The Census was conducted by an independent research provider, Research New Zealand, on behalf of Te Kawa Mataaho Public Service Commission.

-What kind of questions are in the survey?
+What kind of questions were in the survey?

-Survey topics include demographic questions about you and your role, flexible working, work-life balance, career development, cultural capability, what attracted you to join the Public Service, and how you feel about it now.
+Survey topics include demographic questions about public servants and their role, flexible working, work-life balance, career development, cultural capability, what attracted them to join the Public Service, and how they feel about it now.

-Te Taunaki has been developed with help from a range of agencies and groups across the Public Service, including Stats NZ, Te Puni Kōkiri, Te Arawhiti, Te Taura Whiri i te reo Māori, the Ministry of Business, Innovation and Employment as well as the Office for Disability Issues.
+Te Taunaki was developed with help from a range of agencies and groups across the Public Service, including Stats NZ, Te Puni Kōkiri, Te Arawhiti, Te Taura Whiri i te reo Māori, the Ministry of Business, Innovation and Employment as well as the Office for Disability Issues.

 We ran cognitive testing with 25 randomly selected public servants in early 2021.